-GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI 407: FRE EEDOM OF ASSOCIATION A ND COLLE CTIVE BARGAINING 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk 42, 52 The HÖRMANN Group was not aware of any significant incidents during the reporting period.
-2, 3 8 GRI 408: CH ILD LABOR 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 408-1 Operations and suppliers at significant risk for incidents of child labor 42, 52 2, 5 8, 16 GRI 409: FO RCED OR COMPULSORY LA BOR 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor 42, 52 2, 4 8 GRI 414: SUF PPLIER SOCIAL ASSESSMEN T 2016 Managemen t approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 414-1 New suppliers that were screened using social criteria 11, 52 principles 2, 3 2, 5 8
+GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI 407: FRI EEDOM OF ASSOCIATION A ND COLLE CTIVE BARGAINING 2016 Managemen nt approach according to GR 3: Material Topics 2021 3-3 Management of material to pics 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk 42, 52 The HÖRMANN Group was not aware of any significant incidents during the reporting period.
+2, 3 8 GRI 408: CH IILD LABOR 2016 Managemen nt approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 408-1 Operations and suppliers at significant risk for incidents of child labor 42, 52 principles 2, 3 8, 16 GRI 409: FO RCED OR COMPULSORY LA BOR 2016 Managemen at approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor 42, 52 2, 4 8 GRI 414: SUI PPLIER SOCIAL ASSESSMEN IT 2016 Managemen nt approach according to GRI 3: Material Topics 2021 3-3 Management of material to pics 414-1 New suppliers that were screened using social criteria 11, 52 2, 5 8

-GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI 415: PUI BLIC POLICY 2016 415-1 Political contributions 39 10 16 Managemer nt approach according to GR I 3: Material Topics 2021 3-3 Management of material to opics 418-1 Substantiated complaints concerning breaches of customer privacy and 41 The HÖRMANN Group was not aware of any significant incidents during the reporting period. - 16
+GRI- STANDARD Information Descrip- tion on page Further information and amendment UNGC principles SDGs GRI 415: PUE BLIC POLICY 2016 415-1 Political contributions 39 10 16 STOMER PRIVACY 2016 It approach according to GR 13: Material Topics 2021 3-3 Management of material to 100163 2021 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data 41 The HÖRMANN Group became aware of one so-called data breach incident (Art.
+12 (12) GDPR) during the reporting period, which was caused by a security vulnerability in a service provider used by the HÖRMANN Group and its application.
+16